node-webrtc/node-webrtc/README.md

 * libssl-devel
 * libnss-devel
 * libexpat-devel
+* libtinfo-devel (in CentOS, the libtinfo library is provided in the libncurses-devel package)

 ### Debian/Ubuntu

 To install prerequisites with the apt-get package manager,

-`apt-get install python2.7 git-all pkg-config libncurses5-dev libssl-dev libnss3-dev libexpat-dev  `
+`apt-get install python2.7 git-all pkg-config libncurses5-dev libssl-dev libnss3-dev libexpat-dev libtinfo-dev`

 ### CentOS/Fedora/RHEL